LLNL/sundials/doc/cvodes/guide/source/Usage/ADJ.rst

 sections we refer to the *backward problem* and not to the *adjoint problem* when discussing details relevant to the ODEs that are integrated backward in time.
-The backward problem can be the adjoint problem :eq:`CVODES_adj_eqns` or :eq:`CVODES_adj_eqns`, and can be augmented with some quadrature differential equations.
+The backward problem can be the adjoint problem :eq:`CVODES_adj_eqns` or :eq:`CVODES_adj1_eqns`, and can be augmented with some quadrature differential equations.

 CVODES uses various constants for both input and output.
 These are defined as